simplejointtrust-tech/jointhub_ai_dashbord/README.md

 1. Open `/dashboard/login`
 2. Sign in as `scholar1@jointhub.demo`
 3. Review **Opportunities** (“Curated for You”) and the NLP recommendation sentence
-4. Open **Mentor Hub** for assigned mentor, top alternatives, matching matrix, session booking/log
+4. Open **AI Mentor Hub** for assigned mentor, top alternatives, matching matrix, session booking/log
 5. Sign out and use `admin@jointhub.demo` for full **Dropout risk** table + outreach and **Analytics** KPIs

 Demo accounts: